siliconcompiler/siliconcompiler/docs/user_guide/installation.rst

   .\venv\Scripts\activate

+.. _SC Install:

 Installing SiliconCompiler
 --------------------------

-.. _SC Install:

 After you've got the python dependencies installed, you will need to install SiliconCompiler.
 There are a few different ways to do this:

-1. The recommended method is to install the last stable version published to `pypi.org <https://pypi.org>`_, or
+1. The `recommended method`_ is to install the last stable version published to `pypi.org <https://pypi.org>`_, or
-2. You can do an offline install with a tarball (for Linux only), or
+2. You can do an `offline install`_ with a tarball (for Linux only), or
-3. You can install directly from the git repository (best for developers).
+3. You can install `directly from the git repository`_ (best for developers).

+.. _recommended method:

 Install from pypi.org
 ^^^^^^^^^^^^^^^^^^^^^
 SiliconCompiler can be installed directly from `pypi.org <https://pypi.org>`_ using pip.
-Activate your `Python Virtual Environment <https://docs.python.org/3/library/venv.html>`_ and follow the instructions below. (identical for Windows, Linux, and macOS).
+Activate your `Python Virtual Environment <https://docs.python.org/3/library/venv.html>`_ and follow the instructions below.

 .. code-block:: bash